Keep Exploring Website

 For immediate technical assistance contact the OIT Service Desk through the web, email (firstname.lastname@example.org) or phone: (919) 684-2200.
 Find more on technology-related resources and support resources on the Technical Support page.

 Student Disability Access Office

-The Student Disability Access Office (SDAO) will continue to be available to ensure that students are able to engage with their courses and related assignments.
+The Student Disability Access Office (SDAO) is available to ensure that students are able to engage with their courses and related assignments.
 Students should be in touch with the Student Disability Access Office to request or update accommodations under these circumstances.

 Like everything else at Duke, using the library will be a little different this year.
 But Duke’s librarians are still here to support you and make your year a success.

 Duke’s librarians are here to help you with any questions you may have and any research you’re doing.
 An easy way to get help is the Ask a Librarian chat service.
 First-year students can reach out to their Personal Librarian for research help, and for research in specific subject areas, you can look up your subject specialist.

 Duke’s Academic Resource Center (ARC) is prepared to support peer tutoring and provide other academic resources (including coaching and workshops) remotely through Zoom and by phone.
 All services are now online.
 Attend scheduled sessions to help you navigate the current disruptions in your academic life, schedule learning consultations,join a group tutorial, or Study Connect, a virtual study group for specific courses.
 You can also create your own Silent Zoom group if you want to study on your own but with other Duke students on your screen.

 The Academic Deans in Trinity and Pratt are available to meet with undergraduates virtually.
 They can offer advice about navigating academic policies and progress toward degree.
 Some policies have been modified during this time, including SU grading, course withdrawals and probation clearance.
 Students are encouraged to consult with their academic dean for individualized advice.
 Find your dean in DukeHub.